 To which extent is Lindt & Sprüngli engaged in improving conditions for farmers in cocoa producing countries?

-Since 2008 Lindt & Sprüngli is supporting cocoa farmers and their communities in Ghana, where we source all our consumer cocoa beans from, through our own cocoa bean sourcing program – the Lindt & Sprüngli Farming Program.
+Since 2008, Lindt & Sprüngli is supporting cocoa farmers and their communities in Ghana, where we source all our consumer cocoa beans from, through our own cocoa bean sourcing program – the Lindt & Sprüngli Farming Program.
 The Lindt & Sprüngli Farming Program follows a holistic approach and aims to create decent and resilient livelihoods for current and future cocoa-growing families and sustainable agricultural intensification.
 The Program consists of different elements such as farmer trainings, investments in community infrastructure, and fostering income diversification to ultimately increase the net income of farmers, their families, and communities.
 The Program is funded with a special sustainability premium and additional funds from the Lindt Cocoa Foundation.
-We also support the governments’ efforts to contribute to improved livelihoods of cocoa farmers with the Living Income Differential (LID).
+The cocoa price we pay is basically determined by the market price.
+The price a farmer receives for the cocoa is determined either by the local market price or, in Ghana and Ivory Coast, by the government.
+We also support the efforts of the two governments to contribute to improved livelihoods of cocoa farmers with the Living Income Differential (LID).
 We have already purchased cocoa with full LID pricing and will be continuing to do so.

 Does Lindt & Sprüngli offer organic chocolate products?